SlobodanSamardzic89/vue-build/README.md

 $ webpack-dev-server --inline --hot
 ```

-That's it, play around with
+That's it, play around with it, make it your own by adding whatever else your project needs.